 Tips for Writing a Resume Profile

 A resume profile is a brief summary of an applicant’s skills, experiences, and goals as they relate to a specific job opening.
-On the other hand, a resume objective states the type of position that the applicant is seeking.
+On the other hand, a resume objective simply states the type of position that the applicant is seeking.

 Essentially, a profile is a very condensed version of a cover letter.
-Without restating your entire CV, it matches your qualifications to the job requirements.
+Without restating your entire resume, it matches your qualifications to the job requirements.
 The intention is to show the hiring manager quickly and convincingly that you are the best person for the job.

 A resume profile is also referred to as career summary, personal profile statement, profile statement, resume summary, or summary of qualifications.
 All refer to profiling your key qualifications for the job on your resume.

 A few decades ago, before online job applications became the norm, resume objectives were the standard way to begin “snail mail” resumes.

 However, the internet made it possible for employers to exponentially increase their candidate pool.
 While this was good for employers, it has intensified the competition between job seekers in many industries.

 A resume profile offers applicants a way to stand out among the hundreds of resumes that companies receive.
 Most employers spend only seconds looking at a resume, and much of this time is spent looking at its top half.
 Therefore, even if employers only read your profile (located directly beneath your heading and contact information), they will still have a clear idea of your unique qualifications.